-RMA has now eliminated the imposition of a surcharge on organic crop insurance premiums.
-Beginning in the 2014 crop insurance year, organic producers will no longer be subject to the previously incurred 5 percent organic surcharge.
-Instead, RMA will use actual transitional yields (also known as “t-yields”) for organic crops to determine premium rates.
+RMA eliminated the imposition of a five percent surcharge on organic crop insurance premiums beginning in the 2014 crop insurance year.
+Instead, RMA uses actual transitional yields (also known as “t-yields”) for organic crops to determine premium rates.
 T-yields are used to calculate payments where the producer does not have at least four years of crop yield history for a particular crop (also known as actual production history or APH).
-Where actual production history is unavailable, RMA uses county averages of crop yield to determine t-yield.
+Where actual production history is unavailable, RMA uses county averages of crop yield to determine t-yields.

-RMA has decided to reduce the county average crop yield by 35 percent when applying it to organic producers, which means that organic producers are still at a disadvantage, at least until RMA obtains sufficient data on organic prices and organic yields.
-As more organic producers obtain crop insurance, making more data available on organic crop yields, RMA should be able to establish county or regional averages of organic crop yields, rather than relying on a faulty across-the-board assumption in yield differential between organic and non-organic production systems.
+RMA reduces the county average crop yield by 35 percent when applying it to organic producers, which means that organic producers will still be at a disadvantage until RMA obtains sufficient data on organic prices and organic yields.
+As more organic producers obtain crop insurance, making more data available on organic crop yields, RMA should be better able to establish county or regional averages of organic crop yields.
+With these averages in place, RMA would no longer have to rely on a faulty, across-the-board assumption in yield differential between organic and non-organic production systems.

 Whole Farm Revenue Protection for Diversified Farms

-Another option that organic producers may wish to consider is insurance through the new Whole Farm Revenue Protection policy, particularly if you have a highly diversified farming operation.
-Rather than insuring crop-by-crop, this new crop insurance option provides an attractive option for both organic and non-organic diversified operations and offers premium discounts for increased diversity up to 7 crops.
+Another option that organic producers may wish to consider is insurance through the Whole Farm Revenue Protection policy, particularly if they have a highly diversified operation.
+Rather than insuring crop-by-crop, this unique crop insurance policy provides an attractive option for both organic and non-organic diversified operations and offers premium discounts for increased diversity up to seven crops.
 It also offers premium subsidies of up to 80 percent, depending on the level of coverage and the number of crops grown.

-Organic crop insurance is available for all organic acreage, transitional acreage, and buffer zone acreage certified through the USDA National Organic Program.
+Crop insurance is available for all organic acreage, transitional acreage, and buffer zone acreage certified through the USDA National Organic Program – either through individual crop policies where they are available, or through WFRP.
 Farmers enrolled in the program are eligible for indemnities (payments) where crop damage is significant enough to lower a yield below the deductible for the entire insured unit, and the damage is due to an insurable cause of loss.
-Insurable causes of loss include drought, excess moisture, freeze, hail, prevented planting, insect damage, disease, and weeds.
+Insurable causes of loss include: drought, excess moisture, freeze, hail, prevented planting, insect damage, disease, and weeds.

-Read the latest about Organic Crop Insurance on our blog!
+Read more about Organic Crop Insurance on NSAC’s blog:

-The Risk Management Agency (RMA) typically develops crop insurance policies, but private crop insurance agents actually sell and deliver the policies to farmers.
-See RMA’s website for more information, including a tool to help search for an agent near you:
+RMA typically develops crop insurance policies, but private crop insurance agents actually sell and deliver the policies to farmers.
+The following RMA websites provide additional information, including a tool to help search for an agent:

-In addition, when pursuing claims, farmers must demonstrate they have followed “good farming practices” and that the loss of crop or income was not due to poor practices.
-For many years, the use of sustainable or organic practices was at times used to disqualify farmers from receiving indemnity payments.
-In ARPA, NSAC successfully challenged this conventionally prevailing view and won specific inclusion of sustainable and organic agriculture as “good farming practices” for crop insurance purposes.
+When pursuing claims, farmers must demonstrate they have followed “good farming practices” and that the loss of crop or income was not due to poor practices.
+This formal recognition of the benefits of organic agriculture was important, because for many years, the use of sustainable or organic practices was used to disqualify farmers from receiving indemnity payments.
+In ARPA, NSAC successfully challenged this formerly prevailing view and won the inclusion of sustainable and organic agriculture as “good farming practices” for crop insurance purposes.

-Heading into the multi-year process that eventually resulted in the 2014 Farm Bill, NSAC’s farm bill platform put forth several important proposals to level the playing field for organic producers through changes and improvements to organic crop insurance.
-At the time NSAC issued our platform, USDA was still imposing the discriminatory five percent surcharge for coverage on organic crops.
+NSAC’s 2014 Farm Bill platform put forth several important proposals to level the playing field for organic producers by reforming the federal crop insurance system.
 NSAC worked hard to eliminate this penalty against organic growers and, in May of 2013, USDA announced the removal of the surcharge starting in the 2014 crop insurance year.

-Later that year, USDA also announced an option, called the contract price addendum, for organic producers to ensure their crops at a price specified in a guaranteed contract.
-As long as producers have the contract price by the acreage report date, they can elect to insure their crop at the contract price, rather than the RMA-established price election.
+Later that year, NSAC succeeded in convincing USDA to move forward with the contract price addendum option for organic producers, which insure their crops at a price specified in a guaranteed contract.
 This is particularly important where RMA has not established an organic price for a particular crop, so the producer has an option other than insuring at the conventional price.

 Section 11023 of the Agricultural Act of 2014 amends Section 508(c)(6) of the Federal Crop Insurance Act to add the requirement on price elections for organic crops, to be codified at 7 U.S.C.
 1508(c)(6)(D).